rocky-linux/documentation/docs/guides/containers/lxd_web_servers.md

 !!!
 Note

     From here on out, every command should be run as the `lxdadmin` user, or whatever you decided to call it, though some will require the use of *sudo* for temporary root privileges.

 You’re going to need three containers for this tutorial: the reverse proxy server, a test Nginx server, and a test Apache server, all running on Rocky-based containers.

 If for some reason you need a fully privileged container (and you mostly shouldn’t), you can run all of these commands as root.

 For this tutorial, you’ll need three containers:

 We’ll call them “proxy-server” (for the container that will be directing web traffic to the other two containers), “nginx-server”, and “apache-server”.
 Yes, I’ll be showing you how to reverse proxy to both *nginx* and *apache*-based servers.
-Things like *docker* or NodeJS apps can with until I figure that out myself.
+Things like *docker* or NodeJS apps we can wait with until I figure that out myself.

 We’ll start by figuring out which image we want to base our containers on.
 For this tutorial, we’re just using Rocky Linux.
 Using Alpine Linux, for example, can result in much smaller containers (if storage is a concern), but that’s beyond the scope of this particular document.

 ### Finding the Image You Want

 Here’s the short, short method for starting a container with Rocky Linux:

 ```bash
 lxc launch images:rockylinux/8/amd64 my-container